Robaina/Pynteny/README.md

 pynteny tests
 ```

+### Installing Pynteny on Windows

+Pynteny is designed to run on Linux machines.
+However, it can be installed within the [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install) via conda.

 ## :rocket: Usage

 Pynteny can be run either as a command line tool or as a (locally-served) web application.
 To run pynteny in the command line, execute: